dadoonet/fscrawler/README.markdown

 FileSystem River for Elasticsearch
 ==================================

-Welcome to the FS River Plugin for [Elasticsearch"](http://www.elasticsearch.org/)
+Welcome to the FS River Plugin for [Elasticsearch](http://www.elasticsearch.org/)

 This river plugin helps to index documents from your local file system.

-<WARNING>: If you use this river in a multinode mode on differents servers, you need to ensure that the river can access files on the same mounting point.
+*WARNING*: If you use this river in a multinode mode on differents servers, you need to ensure that the river can access files on the same mounting point.
 If not, when a node stop, the other node will _think_ that your local dir is empty and will *erase* all your docs.

-<WARNING>: starting from 0.0.3, you need to have the [Attachment Plugin](https://github.com/elasticsearch/elasticsearch-mapper-attachments).
-It's not included anymore
-in the distribution.
+*WARNING*: starting from 0.0.3, you need to have the [Attachment Plugin](https://github.com/elasticsearch/elasticsearch-mapper-attachments).
+It's not included anymore in the distribution.

 Versions